Is Trypophobia Real? How Can EFT Tapping Help?

 • When have you felt these sensations before?

-She uncovered memories some related to the phobia and some unrelated situations where she felt out of control, anxious and panicky.
+She uncovered memories some related to the phobia and some unrelated situations where she felt out of control, anxious, and panicky.

 We tapped on the past events and she started to feel calmer.
 Twelve minutes later she was shown the same image again and this time she did not feel as triggered by seeing the image and felt a lot calmer.